aymane-smi/personal-blog/readme.md

 ## PERSONAL BLOG

-# a simple blog with light UI using differents backends for the same API
+# a simple blog with lightweight UI using differents backends for the same API

 - JAVA (Spring Boot)
 - Golang (Go-fiber)